kdm9/rab/src/prereq.md

 - When you SSH into a server and type some command, where does that command run?
 - What is the difference between a server and a cluster?

-The following resources will help, although I've not quite found an SSH tutorial to my liking yet:
+The following resources will help, although I've not quite found an SSH tutorial to my liking yet (feel free to suggest one!).

 - [The Linux Handbook](https://linuxhandbook.com/ssh-basics/) course is a reasonably concise but complete introduction to SSH.
 - [This SSH course](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work) isn't quite as nice but covers more details on the networking and cryptography underlying ssh.

 ## Some basic common bioinformatics knowledge